-During the time when you are using a temporary supply of a drug, you should talk with your provider to decide what to do when your temporary supply runs out.
+During the time when you're using a temporary supply of a drug, you should talk with our provider to decide what to do when your temporary supply runs out.
 You have two options:

-1) You can change to another drug
+Option 1.
+You can change to another drug

-Talk with your provider about whether there is a different drug covered by your plan that may work just as well for you.
-You can call Pharmacy Member Services to ask for a list of covered drugs that treat the same medical condition.
+Talk with your provider about whether a different drug covered by our plan may work just as well for you.
+Call Pharmacy Member Services to ask for a list of covered drugs that treat the same medical condition.
 This list can help your provider find a covered drug that might work for you.

-2) You can ask for an exception
+Option 2.
+You can ask for an exception

-You and your provider can ask us to make an exception and cover the drug in the way you would like it covered.
-If your provider says that you have medical reasons that justify asking us for an exception, your provider can help you request an exception.
-For example, you can ask us to cover a drug even though it is not on your plan's Drug List.
-Or you can ask the plan to make an exception and cover the drug without restrictions.
+You and our provider can ask us to make an exception and cover the drug in the way you'd like it covered.
+If your provider says you have medical reasons that justify asking us for an exception, your provider can help you ask for an exception.
+For example, you can ask us to cover a drug even though it is not on our plan's Drug List.
+Or you can ask our plan to make an exception and cover the drug without restrictions.

 If you and your provider want to ask for an exception, Chapter 7, Section 5.4 explains what to do.
-It explains the procedures and deadlines that have been set by Medicare to make sure your request is handled promptly and fairly.
+It explains the procedures and deadlines set by Medicare to make sure your request is handled promptly and fairly.

-Section 5.3 What can you do if your drug is in a cost sharing tier you think is too high?
+Section 5.1 What to do if your drug is in a cost sharing tier you think is too high